adityahiyer/adityahiyer.github.io/README.md

 Hello!
 I'm Aditya H Iyer.

-I'm a fourth-year student at the Birla Institute of Technology and Science, Pilani.
-I'm working towards a major in Chemical Engineering and a minor in Physics.
+I'm an R&D intern at Lincoln Electric.
+I graduated from BITS Pilani in July 2025 with a B.E., majoring in Chemical Engineering and minoring in Physics.

+I'm interested in all kinds of research in general, but particularly in chemical and nuclear science and engineering.
+In my free time I play around with open-source programs and applications in these areas — something I've been doing since my undergraduate days.
+It follows that my research experience is mostly computational.

 I would like to commit to research and academia as a professional career.
-I hope to be getting started on a PhD soon after I graduate.
-I'm interested in STEM in general, and that means everything from Astronomy to Biophysics, Chemistry and Chemical Engineering to Pharmacology.
+I'm hoping to go back to school sometime in the future, and get master's and doctoral degrees.

+Outside of scientific and academic pursuits, I like quizzing and trivia.
+I'm also keeping myself busy learning Kannada and French.

 On this website you can view or download my [CV](https://adityahiyer.github.io/Resume_1.pdf), a few pre-prints I've co-authored, and some projects I've worked on.
+I also like to write about cricket and metros.
 Thanks for visiting!

 Currently based in Chennai, India.
+Relocating soon to Bengaluru, India.